minprog/adventure/more/index.md

 This is one feature that is also known as the "Undo" command in various other programs.
 The approach that we will take here is save references to all rooms that we pass and when asked to go BACK, we take the previous room and move there.

-To implement this, you must make a class called `History`, which will behave quite like a *stack ADT*.
+To implement this, you must make a class called `History` in a separate file called `history.py`, which will behave quite like a *stack ADT*.
 You can push a room onto it, and you can retrieve the previous room.
 It doesn't have to do much more!

 So create this class and mack the `BACK` command work.
 Tip: everytime a room is *left* for another room, push the room to history.